jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Swim after them!’ screamed the Gryphon.
 ‘Turn a somersault in the sea!’ cried the Mock Turtle, capering wildly about.
 ‘Change lobsters again!’ yelled the Gryphon at the top of its voice.
-‘Back to land again and that’s all the first figure,’ said the Mock Turtle, suddenly dropping his voice; and the two creatures, who had been jumping about like mad things all this time, sat down again very sadly and quietly and looked at Alice.
+‘Back to land again and that’s all the first figure,’ said the Mock Turtle, sud- denly dropping his voice; and the two creatures, who had been jumping about like mad things all this time, sat down again very sadly and quietly and looked at Alice.
 ‘It must be a very pretty dance,’ said Alice timidly.